Crain-32/DolphinPythonSocket/doc/request/emu_api_request.md

 - Content Length - Length of the following Content Stream in Bytes, with the Padding
 - Content - UTF-8 Encoded String of the absolute Path to the `.sav` file.
   - File Extension is ***REQUIRED***
-- Padding - 0x00 Padding to ensure that the request body is aligned.
+- Padding - 0x00 Padding to ensure that the request body is 4 Byte aligned.

 Example <br>
 `0F 43 3A 2F` <br>